robocomp/robocomp-robolab/components/hardware/camera/cameraipcpp/README.md

 Ice.ACM.Client=10
 Ice.ACM.Server=10
 ```
-The `Camera` parameter specifies the TCP/IP link that this component will stream the image message from.
+The `Camera` parameter specifies the TCP/IP link that this component will use to received the streaming images.
 Note that we need to make sure the port number of the parameter `CameraSimple.Endpoints` is the same as the corresponding number of the client component using the `CameraIPCpp` component.

 ## Starting the component